Discover Cutting Edge Space and Astrophysics Research at Queen's

 Space exploration requires significant technological innovation, including advancements in launch technologies and electronics systems, to facilitate, among many, EO, robotics, and human life support systems in space exploration missions.
 These advancements are necessary to make space exploration more efficient, cost-effective, and sustainable.
 Queen’s University Belfast offers deep tech-knowledge to Space innovators, from post-quantum cryptography to advanced wireless connectivity.

-Security & AI for Space - With the Centre for Secured Information Technologies’ (CSIT) research expertise Queen’s are ideally placed to address space security challenges.
+Security & AI for Space - Queen’s is ideally placed to address space security challenges.
 Queen’s researchers investigate hybrid quantum/post-quantum systems for securing next-generation space communication systems, AI-enabled security capabilities, such as intrusion detection for satellite networks, and how Digital Twins can be used in security monitoring of satellite systems.

 Post Quantum Cryptography – Queen’s advanced capabilities in big data analysis tools, HPC computing, AI/ML and quantum technologies like post-quantum cryptography (PQC) and Integrated Quantum-resilient Cryptography (hybrid PQC/QKD), can help EO service providers, military & security agencies or interplanetary explorers with the information security needed to succeed in complex space missions.